happy-3/GPS-Logger/README.md

 Each recording session saves logs in a uniquely timestamped folder inside the app's document directory.

+The Kalman filter used for altitude fusion can be enabled or disabled from the Settings screen.
+When disabled, the app shows raw GPS altitude and vertical rate without Kalman processing.

 ## Measurement Logs

 When you perform a distance measurement, the logs used to generate the altitude